vitejs/vite/packages/create-vite/template-svelte-ts/README.md

 - It brings its own routing solution which might not be preferable for some users.
 - It is first and foremost a framework that just happens to use Vite under the hood, not a Vite app.
-  `vite dev` and `vite build` wouldn't work in a SvelteKit environment, for example.

 This template contains as little as possible to get started with Vite + TypeScript + Svelte, while taking into account the developer experience with regards to HMR and intellisense.
 It demonstrates capabilities on par with the other `create-vite` templates and is a good starting point for beginners dipping their toes into a Vite + Svelte project.